Fathers Day Sale now active - 20% off Storewide! Free Express shipping on all orders $100+ | Australia Wide

 What the Current Research Does Not Establish

 As with the individual compounds, human clinical trial data on either BPC-157 or TB-500 is limited, and there is even less combination-specific research.
-Claims about the blend's effects should be evaluated with this in mind — extrapolating from individual-compound animal studies to a combined human outcome is a significant inferential leap that the current literature doesn't fully support.

 Reconstitution, Storage and Handling